 MSC Mediterranean Shipping Company S.A., commonly known as MSC, is a global leader in the shipping and logistics industry, headquartered in Switzerland (CH).
 Founded in 1970, MSC has grown to become one of the largest container shipping companies in the world, with a strong presence in key operational regions including Europe, Asia, and the Americas.
 The company offers a comprehensive range of services, including container shipping, logistics, and terminal operations, distinguished by its commitment to customer service and innovative solutions.
-MSC's extensive fleet and global network enable it to provide efficient and reliable transport solutions, making it a preferred choice for businesses worldwide.
-With numerous accolades and a robust market position, MSC continues to set industry standards in maritime transport and logistics.
+MSC's extensive fleet and global network enable it to provide efficient and reliable transport solutions, catering to diverse industries.
+With a focus on sustainability and technological advancement, MSC has achieved notable milestones, solidifying its market position as a trusted partner in international trade.
+The company's dedication to excellence continues to drive its growth and reputation in the maritime sector.

 How does MSC Mediterranean Shipping Company S.A.'s carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.